 You might question anything more elaborate than a 3rd party providing logistics consultation or management, no matter how advanced or far-reaching their service might be.
 So are they still 3PLs who just invented a fancy title to set them apart from the competition, or is there a real differentiation?

 A 4PL is neutral and will manage the logistics process, regardless of what carriers, forwarders, or warehouses are used.
 The 4PL can and will even manage 3PLs that the customer is already currently using.
 Many 4PLs have addressed the huge requirements of electronic interface between numerous companies.

 This area is where it’s difficult to define Cerasis as a 3PL or 4PL.
-We are a non-asset logistics provider ,who provides technology and services focusing on over the road motor freight management, specifically offering a TMS with services around carrier relationship and inbound freight programs.
+We are a non-asset logistics provider who provides technology and services focusing on over the road motor freight management, such as making sure shippers pick the correct freight class, specifically offering a TMS with services around carrier relationship and inbound freight programs.
 So, loosely, we belong somewhere in between 3PL and 4PL.
 What would you call us, given that knowledge?
 And how would you define 3PL vs 4PL?
 Let me know in the comments below.

 Send this to friend